szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 - KeyEvent - For keyboard events.
 - FocusEvent - For switching between text fields with Tab.
 - TextEvent (AWT) / DocumentEvent (Swing) - For changes in a text component before Enter is pressed.

+### Containers as Event Listeners

+You can add Event Listeners to almost any JComponent, but the idea is to find the best place to do it.
+This is really dependent on the purpose of the listener.
+If we add the EventListener to the top level container, the events triggered from that component will go directly to the top level and ignore all the panels that may be installed on it.
+It is a very centralised way of adding listeners.

+### Listening to Itself

+A Component can add itself as a listener so long as it implements the correct listener interface.
+It isn't a very common way of using the observer pattern but it can still be done.

 ### Inner Classes